semoog/quiz/README.md

 ### Code
 ####
-* Fork and clone this repository
+* Create a new repository
 * Create the following files in this structure in your project folder

 ```